Direct measurement of osmotic pressure and interparticle interactions in colloidal dispersions

 If the center of mass of the two particles coincides with the center of the harmonic potential, then $U_\text{trap}$ depends only on $l$, and hence, $U_\text{trap}=\frac{1}{4}k l^2$, where $k$ is the spring constant (see Supplementary Information) which can be determined by the single-particle experiments, in the same way as for a single trap.
 We can experimentally estimate the pair potential as the difference between the total and the trap potentials as $U(l) - U_\text{trap}(l)= U_\text{pair}(l)$.

 The two particles were trapped together in a Gaussian line trap (Fig. \ref{Fig2}(a)), and the center-to-center distance was measured as the interparticle distance $l$ in the line direction.
 The inset of Fig. \ref{Fig2} (b) plots the probability distribution $P(l)$, from which $U(l)$ is derived.
 The spring constant $k$ of the Gaussian line trap was measured separately to determine $U_\text{pair}(l)$ (indicated by blue dots in Fig. \ref{Fig2}(b)).
-The experimental data well follow the inverse power potential $\epsilon \left(\frac{\sigma}{l}\right)^n$, which is shown by the solid line in Fig. \ref{Fig2} (b).
-The optimal values of the fitting parameters are: $\epsilon=5.4 \ k_\text{B}T$, $\sigma=5.2$ \textmu m and $n=106$.
-Notably, $U_\text{pair}(l)$ is short-ranged and increases sharply near the particle surface.

-The effective diameter of the particle, $\sigma_\text{BH}$, is expressed based on the Barker and Henderson model \cite{barker1976liquid}: